lgreski/datasciencedepot/gettingstarted.md

 ## Question: What are the key skill areas I must develop to be a viable candidate for data science roles?

-A well-rounded data scientist in a corporate environment will have enough breadth of skill to contribute to a team in at least three of the following nine areas, including a credible story in the first three skill areas.
+A well-rounded data scientist in a corporate environment will have enough breadth of skill to contribute to a team in at least three of the following eleven areas, including a credible story in the first three skill areas.

 |Area|Description|
 |------------|-----------|